- Take Action

 - Join us!

-Californians heading to the shoreline this summer will be heartened by continued excellent water quality at beaches statewide, according our 25th annual Beach Report Card.
+May 26, 2016 -- Californians heading to the shoreline this Memorial Day weekend will be heartened by yet another improvement in water quality at beaches statewide, according to data released today by environmental group Heal the Bay in its 26th annual Beach Report Card.

-Heal the Bay analysts assigned A-to-F letter grades to 468 beaches along the California coast for three reporting periods in 2014-2015, based on levels of weekly bacterial pollution.
-Some 95% of beaches received A or B grades during the summer (April-October 2014).
-That figure is essentially steady with the last year’s report.
+Heal the Bay analysts assigned A-to-F letter grades to 456 beaches along the California coast for three reporting periods in 2015-2016, based on levels of weekly bacterial pollution.
+Some 95% of beaches received A or B grades during the high-traffic summer season (April-October 2015), slightly above the statewide five-year average.

-The severe drought now impacting California appears to be a major contributing factor to generally strong water quality at beaches statewide.
-With record low rainfall reducing the amount of polluted runoff funneled into our seas, beach grades across the state are consistently outperforming their five-year average.
+The severe drought now impacting California appears to be a major contributing factor to improved water quality at beaches statewide.
+With record low rainfall reducing the amount of polluted runoff funneled into our seas, beach grades across the state are consistently outperforming their averages.

 Nearly one in four monitored beaches in California received F grades for wet weather in the report, a figure that raises public health concerns for the state’s growing legion of year-round surfers, paddle-boarders and divers.
 The marked seasonal difference in water quality is why Heal the Bay recommends that ocean-users avoid the water for at least three days after a storm.

 Most of the California coastline earned A grades throughout the summer reporting period.
-Some 94% of L.A.
-County beaches received A or B summer grades, a 10% increase from the county’s five-year seasonal average.
-Beaches in Orange County earned summer grades of A or B at 99% of locations.
-San Diego County also scored very well, with 96% of it monitored sites earning A or B marks.
-However, both counties each placed one site on the overall Top 10 Beach Bummer List.
+Some 86% of L.A.
+County beaches received A grades for the summer.
+Beaches in Orange County earned A’s at 94% of locations.
+San Diego County also scored very well, with 86% of its monitored sites earning A marks in the summer.

-Moving up the coast, 100% beaches in Santa Barbara and Ventura counties earned A grades during the summer.
-Nearly nine in 10 San Luis Obispo County beaches notched A grades.
-Some 75% of Santa Cruz beaches scored A summer grades, but it also had two beaches receive F grades.
-Monterey County beaches, which had a few underperforming sites, earned 76% A or B marks in the summer.
+Moving up the coast, 100% of Ventura County beaches earned A grades in the summer, while 85% of beaches in Santa Barbara County received top marks.
+Nearly nine in 10 San Luis Obispo County beaches notched A’s.
+Some 74% of Santa Cruz beaches scored A summer grades, but it had two beaches receive F grades.
+Monterey County beaches, which had a few underperforming sites in last year’s report, earned 100% A grades in the latest summer reporting period.

-This summer Heal the Bay and Stanford University have implemented a pilot program at three beaches in Southern California to test the effectiveness of new predictive beach water-quality tools.
-Using sophisticated statistical models, the scientific teams are aiming to accurately predict water quality at historically troubled beaches.
+This summer Heal the Bay, Stanford University, and UCLA will expand their pilot program to test the effectiveness of new predictive beach water-quality tools.
+Using sophisticated statistical models, environmental data, and past bacteria samples, the scientific teams are aiming to accurately predict when beaches should be posted with warning or open signs.